briancwald/material_admin/README.md

 ## Dev Setup
  - `yarn install` installs Yarn dependencies
- - `gulp libsrc` gets libraries (currently not needed)
+ - `gulp libsrc` gets libraries and places them in the vendor directory
- - `gulp rename` renames conflict with jQueryUI and Materialize CSS autocomplete plugin
+ - `gulp rename` renames conflict with jQueryUI and Materialize CSS autocomplete plugin and places it in /js/lib to manage in git repo.
- - `gulp copy` moves updated libraries over to js/lib folder
  - `gulp sass` or `gulp` to watch sass changes

  ## Features Notes